WHO IS OUR SPECIAL EDUCATIONAL NEEDS CO-ORDINATOR?

 Should there be a need for agencies to become involved with your child, you will be invited in for feedback from their observations and assessments and have access to their reports.

-The progress of children holding a Statement of SEND or Education, Health and Care Plan are discussed at their annual review (interim reviews may also be necessary).
-At Year 5 annual reviews, transition to secondary school is discussed.
-At Year 6 annual reviews, the SENDCo of the receiving secondary school is invited to attend.
+The progress of children holding an Education, Health and Care Plan are discussed at their annual review (interim reviews may also be necessary).
+At Year 5, annual reviews, transition to secondary school is discussed.
+At Year 6 annual reviews, the SENCo of the receiving secondary school is invited to attend.